Jumps0/Cogworld/README.md

 # Cogworld

+### Hello!
+Welcome to the Cogworld Project!

-A fanmade remake of the roguelike "Cogmind" in the Unity Engine.
-The purpose of this project is to recreate the game and add in some additional features.
-Only sprites and audio were used from the original game.
+The goal of this project is to remake the game "Cogmind" in the Unity Engine.
+Cogmind is a roguelike indie game developed by Grid Sage Games.
+As a fan of this game I decided to start this project to add in a couple features of my own and to have greater control over the game.
+The only assets used from the original game are the Sprites and Game audio as well as some text/lore pieces.

+This project has been in development on and off for the past year or so.
+I work on this project whenever I feel like adding something new.